 PlanetWRF is a model for numerical simulation of planetary atmospheres and climate systems.
 It is different from most other planetary atmospheric models in a few ways: it has a generalized map-projection, allowing the model domain to be centered and shaped in lots of different ways, so as to be most applicable to the science question at hand; it has multiscale and nesting capabilities, meaning WRF domains can have extents from a few hundred meters to 10,000's of km, and it can embedded very high-resolution domains within progressively lower-resolution domains on larger scales.
 As such, WRF eliminates the distinction between global and mesoscale models.
 In this way, the model enables investigation of coupling between processes on a variety of scales, from global-to-local scales, which can be important for problems such as the onset and expansion of Martian dust storms.
 The generalized computational grid also allows the model to be configured at runtime in 1D, 2D, or 3D mode.
 Finally, in global mode, WRF can be configured with the numerical poles shifted away from the actual poles, allowing more accurate representation of polar atmospheric dynamics.
-PlanetWRF is an open-source model and also the basis of an open-source data assimilation system.
+PlanetWRF is also the basis of a data assimilation system.

 General Circulation Modeling for Planets

 A global numerical model (known as a General Circulation Models - GCM) integrates the primitive equations of atmospheric motion and a range of other physical constraints and 'forcings' to yield a simulation of the global atmosphere and the global climate.
 GCMs have been applied to a variety of planetary atmospheres since the 1960s [Leovy and Mintz, 1969], not long after their introduction into terrestrial atmospheric science.
-Mars GCMs include the NASA Ames General Circulation Model (GCM), the Geophysical Fluid Dynamics Laboratory (GFDL) Mars model (based on the GFDL Skyhi model), the Oxford-LMD (Laboratoire du Meteorologie Dynamique) Mars model (two dynamical cores with shared parameterizations of sub-grid scale physical processes), models based at York University in Canada, at Japanese universities, at the Japanese Meterological Agency, and at the Max Planck Institute for Solar System Research in Germany.
+Mars GCMs include the NASA Ames General Circulation Model (GCM), the Geophysical Fluid Dynamics Laboratory (GFDL) Mars models (based on the GFDL Skyhi and Flexible Modeling System (FMS) models), the Oxford-LMD (Laboratoire du Meteorologie Dynamique) Mars model (two dynamical cores with shared parameterizations of sub-grid scale physical processes), models based at York University in Canada, at Japanese universities, at the Japanese Meterological Agency, and at the Max Planck Institute for Solar System Research in Germany.
 Titan global atmosphere models include the LMD and Cologne University models.
 Venus global atmosphere models include modified versions of the CCSR/NIES (Center for Climate System Research, University of Tokyo; National Institute for Environmental Studies, Japan) GCM and the United Kingdom Meteorological Office (UKMO) Unified Model (UM).
 In addition, the atmospheres of the giant planets have been the main focus of the only GCM custom-designed for planetary modeling, the Explicit Planetary Isentropic Coordinate (EPIC) model, and the UM has also been applied to Jupiter.

 Limited Area and Higher-Resolution Models